St. Vincent–St. Mary High School

-St. Vincent–St. Mary High School is a co-educational college preparatory Catholic high school in Akron, Ohio, United States.
+St. Vincent–St. Mary High School is a four-year private, college preparatory Catholic high school in Akron, Ohio, United States.
 It is sponsored by the Society of Mary and is associated with the Diocese of Cleveland.
 As of the 2017–18 school year, the school had an enrollment of 638 students.

 History

 The current St. Vincent–St. Mary High School was formed by the merger of St. Vincent and St. Mary High Schools in 1972.
 The newly merged school took on the athletic nickname of St. Vincent, the Fighting Irish.